yunshengtian/AutoOED/docs/source/content/about/platform-features.rst

 The platform is designed to enable straightforward integration into an automatic experiment design optimization pipeline.
 The pipeline may include both physical experiments (see `this example <../getting-started/example-fabricated.html>`_) and an expensive simulation setup (see `this example <../getting-started/example-simulation.html>`_).
-The user can provide an evaluation script (written in Python/C/C++/MATLAB) and link it to our platform.
-The evaluation script needs to either collect the values from physical experiments or perform the simulation and retrieve the performance.
-Our platform will automatically call the evaluation script during the optimization workflow.
+The user can provide an evaluation program (written in Python/C/C++/MATLAB) and link it to our platform.
+The evaluation program needs to either collect the values from physical experiments or perform the simulation and retrieve the performance.
+Our platform will automatically call the evaluation program during the optimization workflow.

 Sequential and batch evaluations